2025 Nature Journaling Educators Workshop Video Courses

 KEYNOTES

-Note: To complete the training and/or the Nature Journaling Educators Certificate, you will need to attend one live practicum.
-We will also hold live practicums also on January 25, 2025, May 31, 2025, and fall 2025, if you are unable to take the September 7, 2024 session.
+Note: To complete the training and/or the Nature Journaling Educators Certificate, you will need to attend one live practicum on January 25, 2025; May 31, 2025; or October 4, 2025.
 If you are completing CEUs or the Nature Journaling Educators Certificate, time restrictions may apply, so please make sure you email us if you need more time.

 Detailed Course Descriptions